 Reason #4: There’s No Blank Check

-The three preceding reasons all flow down to the simple truth that the public is not willing to cut a check for a more expansive and expensive investment in space exploration.
+The three preceding reasons all flow down to the simple truth that the public is not willing to cut a check for a more expensive investment in space exploration.
 It’s too expensive, there are too many competing priorities for scarce resources, and there’s no direct, tangible economic payback.
 The American public is not willing to spend large sums on space exploration and it hasn’t been from the start.

 That may well fly in the face of the conventional wisdom about the Apollo program.
 In fact, a common lament is that we don’t have the kind of commitment that we used to have during the Apollo days.
 But this is a shallow argument, a crutch that we have to stop leaning on because public support was never that high in the first place.